 Adventure Seekers: Nothing beats the thrill of the outdoors

-If you’re wondering where to travel in Italy as an adventure lover, you have many options.
+You have many options if you’re wondering where to travel in Italy as an adventure lover.
 In Le Marche, hike spectacular spots like Monti Sibillini or through the Conero Regional Park, including Lame Rosse (considered the Grand Canyon of Le Marche).
 Visitors can go horseback riding, cycling, or even golfing, and you can lounge on the beaches of the Conero Riviera.

 The rural region of Abruzzo is an excellent location to hike, camp, or ski in the winter months.
-You’ll encounter several world-famous parks teeming with wildlife like Abruzzo National Park, Maiella National Park, and the regional park Sirente Velino.
+You’ll encounter several world-famous parks teeming with wildlife, such as Abruzzo National Park, Maiella National Park, and the regional park Sirente Velino.

-The mountainous Aosta Valley is a prime skiing destination and includes epic peaks like Monte Bianco and the Matterhorn.
-Here you’ll find Italy’s first national park, Gran Paradiso National Park, home to the Alpine ibex, a type of wild goat unique to the region.
+The mountainous Aosta Valley is a prime skiing destination with epic peaks like Monte Bianco and the Matterhorn.
+Here, you’ll find Italy’s first national park, Gran Paradiso National Park, home to the Alpine ibex, a type of wild goat unique to the region.

 Trentino Alto-Adige includes the Dolomites and the Alps, so skiers should flock here for a winter trip.
 This area is still gorgeous in the summer, and it’s a great spot to rent 4WD vehicles or go rock climbing.